The Top 200 Drugs on the PTCB

 Anticonvulsant Medications

-Anticonvulsant or anti-seizure medications are common treatments for people with epilepsy or other chronic seizure conditions.
-They also are used for patients who have just undergone brain surgery or another procedure that impacts the central nervous system.
-They work by decreasing abnormal electrical activity in the brain.
+Anticonvulsant or anti-seizure medications are common treatments for people with epilepsy or other chronic seizure disorders.
+They also may be prescribed following neurological procedures to reduce the risk of seizures.
+These drugs work by decreasing abnormal electrical activity in the brain.

 • Dilantin (phenytoin)